 ASOSU Student Legal Services is offered by ASOSU for OSU students through Access the Law.
 This office provides legal advice and representation to OSU students when they have a dispute that does not pertain to the University.
 They offer a range of legal services that are listed on their website.
-Their office has moved online and can be contacted by phone at 541-737-4165 or by email.
+Their office is located at 232 Student Experience Center (SEC) and can be contacted by phone at 541-737-4165 or by email.
 ASOSU Student Legal Services are open from Monday-Friday from 8 a.m. to 5 p.m.

 Counseling and Psychological Services (CAPS) are still offering most of their services remotely, answering emails from 8 a.m. to 5 p.m.
 Monday-Friday and available for on-call consultations 9 a.m to 4 p.m.
 Monday-Friday.
-While the Mind Spa will be closed, you can still join their Zoom sessions on Mindfulness meditation.
+Reserve a session in the Mind Spa or join a mindfulness meditation Zoom session.
 Students who want a consultation, to speak to a counselor or to learn about CAPS services can email or call 541-737-2131.

-Disability Access Services is still working hard during this remote term!
-They still will take appointments, set up by email or by calling 541-737-4098.
-They are still working to process new DAS student applications and providing accommodation, also being able to provide materials/equipment to students who request them.
+Disability Access Services provides accommodations, resources and coaching to enhance student success at OSU.
+Their office is open 8 a.m. to 5 p.m. or via Zoom sessions.
+Set up an appointment by email or by calling 541-737-4098.
+They are working to process new DAS student applications and providing accommodation, also being able to provide materials/equipment to students who request them.

-The Human Services Resource Center serves students facing hunger, housing problems and poverty.
+The Basic Needs Center (BNC) serves students facing hunger, housing problems and poverty.
 Rental/utility assistance, SNAP, childcare information, food boxes, health insurance assistance and textbook rentals.
-The HSRC can help students walk through SNAP applications remotely.
-They are also providing food boxes that will be distributed on Wednesdays from 10 a.m. to 3 p.m. and Healthy Beavery Bags from 12-12:30 pm.
-The HSRC is also working to provide students with technology such as laptops, calculators, and free internet for the term in addition to emergency housing for students facing housing insecurity.
-For more information, please visit the HSRC Operations webpage.
-To request aid, please fill out this application.
+The BNC can help students walk through SNAP applications remotely.
+The BNC also offers Healthy Beaver Bags to OSU students every Friday from 12 p.m. to 2:30 p.m. throughout the term and during finals week.
+The BNC is also working to provide students with technology such as laptops, calculators, and free internet for the term in addition to emergency housing for students facing housing insecurity.

 Prioritizing student success

 Visit the Science Success Center for any aid or questions that you may have for this term.
-The Peer Advisors staff an online Zoom where students can join to ask questions and receive the help that they may need.
-The Science Success Center is open Monday-Friday from 8 a.m. to 5 p.m. this term.
-Please feel free to send us an email or call us at 541-737-3854.
+Please feel free to send our Peer Advisors staff an email.
+The Science Success Center is open Monday-Friday from 8 a.m. to 5 p.m.

 The OSU Academic Success Center provides academic coaching, time-management tools, note-taking training, studying and test-taking, self-empowerment videos and more.
-Reach out to their strategists on Zoom, send a question via text at 541-444-5906, set up a Coaching appointment, join an SI table or visit the Learning Corner!
+Located in Waldo Hall, the Academic Success Center is open 8 a.m. to 5 p.m. or remotely.
+Reach out to their strategists on Zoom, set up a Coaching appointment, join an SI table or visit the Learning Corner!

 If you are currently a student in the Degree Partnership Program (DPP) or are curious about how the program will function during this term, your academic advisor will be able to point you in the right direction or email us with any questions.

 The Career Development Center offers on-campus job information, career counseling, career/interest assessments, and major exploration.
-Students can make an appointment with Claire Wu, the Assistant Director of Career Development for the College of Science.
-Claire can help you with preparing a resume, writing a cover letter, refreshing your interviewing skills and more!
+Students can make an appointment with the center for help with preparing a resume, writing a cover letter, refreshing your interviewing skills and more!

-Claire Wu, the Assistant Director of Career Development for the College of Science, works with students on their resume, cover letters, interviewing skills, and so much more!
-Be sure that you’re prepared and schedule a one-on-one appointment with Claire on Handshake under the “Career Center” tab and choose “Appointment.”
+Be sure that you’re prepared and schedule a one-on-one appointment on Handshake under the “Career Center” tab and choose “Appointment.”
 Check out additional resources that you can access this term to get connected with the Career Development Center!